gopaljha16/150Days-of-Dsa-Learning/readme.md

 # Day19: Introduction to Pointers
 # Day20: Pointers Relationship with array , Arithmetic Pointers
 # Day21: Pointer in Character , Array , Functions
+# Day22: Double Pointer , Multiple Pointers and some problems.